jiya42/Intel-UnnatiIndustrialTraining-Whitecaps/README.md

 In the era of 5G and edge computing, businesses face the daunting task of managing power consumption effectively.
 The diverse components of a system, including the CPU, memory, NIC, and TDP, all contribute to power utilization.
 To navigate this complexity, a comprehensive approach is necessary.
 The government is encouraging enterprises to shift towards net-zero power consumption, highlighting the urgency of finding sustainable solutions.

-# Utilizing Python and Docker for Optimization
+# Utilizing Python for Optimization

 To tackle the increased power consumption associated with extensive 5G and edge computing deployments, a project has been initiated to leverage Python and Docker.
 By utilizing open-source tools like PowerTOP, the project aims to accurately measure power consumption across different system components.
 Understanding how system parameters such as BIOS settings and OS-level configurations influence power usage is crucial in developing effective strategies for optimizing power consumption.